SteeltoeOSS/Documentation/articles/steeltoe-3-2-2-adds-kube-service-bindings.md

 # Steeltoe 3.2.2 Adds Experimental Kubernetes Service Bindings Support

-With the release of Steeltoe 3.2.2, the Steeltoe team has included experimental support for the [Kubernetes Service Binding](https://github.com/servicebinding/spec) specification.
+We are delighted to announce the release of Steeltoe 3.2.2.
+In this release, the Steeltoe team has included experimental support for the [Kubernetes Service Binding](https://github.com/servicebinding/spec) specification.
 The specification details a standard way in which Kubernetes platforms can expose secrets that enable application workloads to connect to external services.
 You can review [version 1.0.0](https://servicebinding.io/spec/core/1.0.0/) of the specification to get more information.